FancyPixel/js_challenge/README.md

 * Avoid to use ANY external libraries for components

-* Develop the “Add/Remove to Favorites” action which works client side only
+* Develop the “Add/Remove to Favorites” action which works client-side only

 * The number of saved profiles in the header must be updated with the favorite profiles count